UltimateCoder00/Event-Finder/README.md

 - The distance between two points should be computed as the Manhattan distance.

 ### Instructions
-- You are required to write a program which accepts a user location as a pair of co- ordinates, and returns a list of the five closest events, along with the cheapest ticket price for each event.
+- You are required to write a program which accepts a user location as a pair of co-ordinates, and returns a list of the five closest events, along with the cheapest ticket price for each event.
 - Please detail any assumptions you have made.
 - How might you change your program if you needed to support multiple events at the same location?